nandeeka/nandeeka.github.io/index.md

 ## About Me

 Hi!
-I am a rising fifth-year Computer Science PhD student at University of California, Berkeley, advised by [Chris Fletcher](http://cwfletcher.github.io/).
+I am a fifth-year Computer Science PhD student at University of California, Berkeley, advised by [Chris Fletcher](http://cwfletcher.github.io/).
 I work on understanding efficient implementations of domain-specific kernels with a focus on building